skalawag/theguidetocuba.io/content.md

 $ gem install cuba
 ```

-Now that Cuba is installed, it's easy to create a Cuba application.
+Now that Cuba is installed, it's easy to create an application.
 Open
 your text editor of preference and create a file called `config.ru` with
 the following code: